 PHP 7 was the most awaited and the most requested feature of recent times by Cloudways customers.
 After much trial and errors, PHP 7 was successfully integrated for all the users on Cloudways.

 You can also test that.
-As you know, Cloudways believes in keeping things simple as always inside the Cloud platform, this time is no different either.
+As you know, Cloudways believes in keeping things simple as always for WordPress cloud hosting, this time is no different either.
 You can easily switch your servers from PHP 5.6 to PHP 7 by going to “Server Management” tab, then under “Packages” select “PHP 7“.
-It is a matter of just a few clicks and couple of minutes.
+It is a matter of just a few clicks and a couple of minutes.

 If you want to switch back to the older version, again, not an issue.
 You can always switch the version of PHP back to 5.6 whenever it is required.
 Although, upgrading your current servers with live websites to PHP 7 is not recommended until and unless you have gone through the following checklist: